 A business contract is a legal agreement between two parties involving goods and services rendered from one another equivalent for a fee or specific duty to fulfill.
 It is enforced with legal action to protect both parties from being taken advantage of.
 A business contract is composed of sections, namely the parties, signing authority, considerations, receipts, terms, conditions, and important dates.
 The four most common business contracts are sales contracts, employment contracts, general business agreements, and property contracts.

 A simple contract is entitled as a binding specimen to the partnership between businesses and companies.
 It will prevent misunderstandings and disputes and would provide legal remedies for those who will breach the contract.
-A contract is a serious matter but do not be intimated with it.
+A contract is a serious matter but does not be intimated with it.
 As long as you follow these tips in writing a business contract, you are good to go.

 Before writing a contract, you need to consider things.
 Determine if you and your business partner are capable of legally involved in a contract.
 Also, know about the contract's considerations as it will involve an amount.
 Afterward, understand the legal purpose of the agreement.
 Lastly, make a list of the terms and conditions for both of the parties.
 After knowing these factors, you are now equipped to make a legal agreement.